One of the most obvious ways to work and travel the world is by picking a job within the travel industry.

 They were not allowed to travel out of the island except for when they had holidays but were able to move around when the yacht changed position.
 Most of them had spent some time at other locations with different boats and knew that this was a temporary option until they got bored of Tonga and the Pacific.

 - What to expect: Long hours when the owner is around or when the yacht is chartered out.
 Private boats tend to move much less and might spend long periods at the port.
 Usually, they anchor at different locations throughout the year and sail when the owner wishes to.
 Charter boats will be booked out and sailing during the season but quieter otherwise.
 Because the crew is small, it is important to have great co-workers not to get bored.
-The lifestyle is very different from that of a cruise ship and can make for great anecdotes.
+The lifestyle is very different from that of a cruise ship and can make for great anecdotes and learning experiences.

 - Salaries: Depending on role and experience, higher than that of a cruise ship but without the tips if on a private yacht.
 Charter luxury yachts can make up with higher tips.